swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo apt-get autoremove -y && sudo apt-get autoclean -y
 ```
 ##### **Changing SSH Port**
-We like to add a tiny bit of extra security by changing the default SSH port.
-This is not a replacement for a firewall.
+If you're running a fresh VPS, it's a good idea to harden it against potential attacks.
+We like to add a tiny bit of extra security as a first step in that proces by changing the default SSH port from 22.
+This is not a replacement for a firewall or fail2ban, and is absolutely not the only thing you'll want to do to protect your server.
+Anything further is beyond the scope of this tutorial, so you'll need to do your own research on this topic.

 Change port 22 to whatever number you'd like.
 ```